 Restrict Docs Site Access with Beacon

 Beacon offers the option to use a private Docs site (where Site Visibility is toggled off), making the Docs site visible through Beacon only.
-You can install Beacon with a private Docs site anywhere you'd like—on your website, behind your own app, intranet, or otherwise secured site.
-With this option, you can control access to a private knowledge base, all with Beacon!
+Install Beacon with a private Docs site anywhere you'd like—on your website behind a login, in app, intranet, or otherwise secured site.
+Control access to a private knowledge base all with Beacon!

 Connecting a Private Docs Site